4/12/06 Philistia Triumph thou because of me. An explanation of Psalm 60.8.

 A small candle can illuminate a hundred as easily as it can one.
 Following this is the idea Jesus mentioned, no doubt out of the Oral Torah, to the effect that one does not place a candle under a bed or a bushel but on the table so all can benefit from it.
 The problem discussed in the Scriptures from the Torah all the way through the prophets, is how to shed the Light of God, YHVH, upon the world.
 The selection of the Jews (through Judah in the end, who would furnish the King and the Lawgiver as seen in Genesis 49.10) became a vehicle of shedding the Light on the world.
 Implicit in the scattering of the Light was the scattering of the Jews.
 Thus, we see in Deuteronomy the commandment for the Children of Israel (we shall henceforth call them by a generic term, the Jews, as yet to be explained) to call into remembrance their Scriptures and the reason why they were scattered.
 Following this precept is the prophesy of Malachi:

-Malachi 3.16 then they that feared the LORD spake often one to another: and the LORD hearkened, and heard it, and a book of remembrance was written before him for them that feared the LORD, and that thought upon his name.
+Malachi 3.16 Then they that feared the LORD spake often one to another: and the LORD hearkened, and heard it, and a book of remembrance was written before him for them that feared the LORD, and that thought upon his name.

 3.18 Then shall ye return, and discern between the righteous and the wicked, between him that serveth God and him that serveth him not.